 We later learn that Bert has passed away not long after this moment.

-Bert was always an enigma wrapped in a kimono, clad in stocking feet, buying a Rothko.
-His van dyke facial hair, eclectic tastes and modern art collection made him seem like a beatnik in the early episodes of Mad Men, But we quickly learn that Bert is a staunch Nixon man who likes to namedrop Ayn Rand.
+Bert was always an enigma wrapped in a kimono, clad in stocking feet, bidding on a Rothko.
+His van dyke facial hair, eclectic tastes and modern art collection made him seem like a beatnik in the early episodes of Mad Men.
+But we quickly learn that Bert is a staunch Nixon man who likes to namedrop Ayn Rand.
 Some beatnik.

-As the firm’s most erudite member, Bert may have eloquently eulogized Mrs. Blankenship (as an “astronaut” fittingly enough) in an earlier episode, but as late as 1969 he’s still instructing the office manager to keep the black employees at a discrete distance.
+As the firm’s most erudite member, Bert may have eloquently eulogized Mrs. Blankenship in an earlier episode (as an “astronaut” fittingly enough), but as late as 1969 he’s still instructing the office manager to keep the black employees at a discrete distance.
 “They can work here, but I don’t want them up front where the clients can see them.”

 And now, in the scene that matters most, Hattie shares Bert’s couch for the solemn, sublime moment of the moon landing, with all the closure for Bert this implies.

 One other thing.
-In his final scene, Bert has almost reverted to little boy status, both in his wide-eyed enthusiasm for the moon landing and in the way he is dependent on a matronly woman to take care of him.
-I’m inclined to see this as another “2001: A Space Odyssey” reference: As human beings land on the moon, a wise old man reverts to infant stage and dies in an epiphany of Monolithic allseeingness.
+In his final scene, Bert has almost reverted to little boy status, both in his wide-eyed enthusiasm for the moon landing and in the way he is dependent on a matronly figure to take care of him.
+It’s tempting to see this as another “2001: A Space Odyssey” reference: As human beings land on the moon, a wise old man reverts to infant stage and dies in an epiphany of Monolithic allseeingness.

 THE FRANCIS HOUSE